UEFA Euro 1968: Final tournament

 In all matches but the final, extra time and a coin toss were used to decide the winner if necessary.
 If the final remained level after extra time, a replay would be used to determine the winner.
+Coin toss was as a matter of fact used in the semi final between Italy and Soviet Union.

 All times are local, CEST (UTC+2).